DevExpress-Examples/asp-net-web-forms-export-several-controls-to-different-sheets/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e3626/)**
 <!-- run online end -->

-This example illustrates how to export components to different worksheets of the same XLSX document.
+This example illustrates how to export several components to different worksheets of the same XLSX document.

 ![Exported Document](exported-document.gif)